metoppv/improver/doc/source/metadata/Probabilities.rst

 Percentiles
 ***********

-This is probably the second simplest form, as again it still represents actual sets of values of the diagnostic, but instead of a set of realizations (consistent over time), the set of percentile values represent the values at a set of probability levels.
+This is probably the second most strightforward form, as again it still represents actual sets of values of the diagnostic, but instead of a set of realizations (consistent over time), the set of percentile values represent the values at a set of probability levels.